entangled-xyz/scotty/README.md

 *"Whatever you say, sir.
 Thy will be done."*—Montgomery Scott

 Scotty is a quantum computing framework for Scala developers.
-It comes with a quantum computer simulator that can be used for writing hybrid (classical and quantum) programs.
+It comes with a quantum computer simulator that can be used for writing hybrid programs.

+Most quantum frameworks and simulators are written either in quantum-specific languages or Python.
+Scotty is one of the first attempts to build a cross-platform quantum framework on top of the JVM.

-Scotty was created with three goals in mind:
+It was created with three principles in mind:

 - **Write once, run anywhere**: experiment with quantum code and run it with Scotty.
 Compile it (coming soon) to Quil or OpenQASM and run it on other simulators or real quantum computers.
 - **Expandability**: provide a high-level set of abstractions that can be expanded to different architectures.
 - **No PhD required**: it should be easy to get started and everything should work out-of-the-box.

-Here is an example of a quantum teleportation algorithm to give you an idea of how easy it is to write hybrid code with Scotty:
+Here is an example of a quantum teleportation algorithm written in Scotty to give you an idea of what a typical piece of code looks like:

 ```scala
 implicit val random = new Random()